SAP-samples/abap-cheat-sheets/README.md

 <br>

 **Prerequisites**
 - [x] The assumption is that you are on the latest [ABAP release](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews-75.htm).
 The content was also tested with release 7.56.
+Note that especially for the RAP examples, at least ABAP version 7.56 is required.
 - [x] Before importing the code, you have made a system-wide search for, for example, classes named `ZCL_DEMO_ABAP*` so as not to run into issues when you try to import the code.
 If someone has already imported the content in the system, you can simply check out that imported version and proceed with the step *3) Run the code*.
 - [x] You have downloaded and installed ABAP Development Tools (ADT).
 Make sure that you use the most recent version as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
 - [x] You have created an ABAP Project in ADT that allows you to access your Application Server as mentioned above.
 Your logon language is English.